End of May.

 I suppose if I sit down and write a reflective blog post (which has an element of storytelling and takes me well over 20 minutes) then on those days, that will qualify as my writing time.

-However, I am hoping most days will be filled pouring out ideas of storylines and seeing if they coalesce in a satisfying way.
+However, I am hoping most days will be filled with pouring out ideas of storylines and seeing if they coalesce in a satisfying way.

 I see this as a slowing down time after the rush of end of the school year preparations.